thperret/m2mb/docs/docker.rst

     url used to displayed icon on messages
     *defaults to Slack/Mattermost default webhook icon*

+``NO_HTML2TEXT``
+    if the mail is formatted as html, don't try to convert it to markdown formatted text

+``NO_HTML2TEXT``
+    if the mail is formatted as html and html2text is not disabled, do not ignore html tables when formatting html to Markdown text

     ..
-[1] Username and icon overwrite must be allowed by Slack/Mattermost
+[1] Username and icon overwrite must be allowed by Slack/Mattermost configuration
-    configuration

 Volume definition